Why does SREC share transmission lines with JCP&L?/Why does SREC get its power from JCP&L?

 What is the System Connection Fee?

-The System Connection Fee is a fixed rate on your monthly bill used by the Co-op to cover the expenses of maintaining the best possible quality of electric service by investing in improvements to our equipment and infrastructure.
+The System Connection Fee (formerly known as the Facilities Charge prior to 2019) is a fixed rate on your monthly bill used by the Co-op to cover the expenses of maintaining the best possible quality of electric service by investing in improvements to our equipment and infrastructure.
 Quite literally, it is the fee each member pays to maintain a reliable connection to our system.
 Every member pays the same amount each month, regardless of kWh (kilowatt hour) use.
 This fee covers costs that would exist regardless of whether each member used 100 or 1,000 kWh for the month, so the Cooperative charges everyone equally to ensure power can keep flowing reliably through the community.

 Below are examples of expense items covered by the System Connection Fee:

 - Wire, transformers, utility poles, other equipment, and labor needed to build and maintain our electric distribution system